LucasBSMartins/LoginCadastroPHP/README.md

 # LoginCadastroPHP

-A simple login register php, using docker.
+A simple PHP login and registration system using Docker.

 ## Requirements

-To run this project, you need the following:
+To run this project, you'll need the following:

 - Docker